maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 The second line of the commit object points at the commit's parent: `a1`.
 To find the parent commit, Git went to `HEAD`, followed it to `master` and found the commit hash of `a1`.

-Third, just like for the previous commit, the contents of the `master` branch file is set to the hash of the new commit.
+Third, just like for the previous commit, the content of the `master` branch file is set to the hash of the new commit.

 file://images/7-a2wcandindexcurrentcommitnumbersetto2.png